tobijk/snazzy/README.md

 files containing a) a template section, b) a script section and c) a style section.
 All programming is done in pure, object-oriented JavaScript.

-Since Snazzy apps are hand-crafted, they send to be small, meaning they load swiftly and run efficiently.
+Since Snazzy apps are hand-crafted, they tend to be small -- meaning they load swiftly and run efficiently.